tryiris-ai/fastreid.tensorjs.webgpu/README.md

 $ npm install
 $ npm start
 ```
 The main entry points are in ./src/index.html and ./src/index.ts.
 The repo is ready to load the binary model and test images from an http server.
-You can run this other server cloning this [model server repo](https://github.com/tryiris-ai/model.tensorjs.server)
+You can run this other server cloning the [model server](https://github.com/tryiris-ai/model.tensorjs.server) repo.